 GA helps Webmasters monitor and analyze the performance of their website but doesn’t directly include SERPs (search engine results pages) data.
 GA doesn’t give you enough information to fix SEO ranking problems but provides consumer behavioral insights.

 The core function of GA is to serve as a tool for aggregating or collecting internal traffic stats/data, though it has other highly useful perks.
+Though you can use traffic tracking plugins, Analytics provides more precise insight into who’s visiting your website and has the added benefit of not adding load time to you pages.
+Popular tracking plugins like Jetpack are notorious for adding bloat to WordPress websites.

 Why is GA Important?